In the state of Alabama, a DUI arrest can stick with you and a conviction may negatively affect your future standing in court.

 Need Somebody in Your Corner?

 If you are arrested for a DUI, the consequences can be immediate.
-Upon conviction, there can be long-lasting results that affect your future standing in court.
+Moreover, there can be long-lasting results that affect your future standing in court.

 It is essential to have a lawyer in your corner who understands the ins and outs of DUI arrests and convictions in the state of Alabama.
 Hiring reputable legal representation to help you navigate the process can help mitigate or reduce the consequences you face if convicted.